How To Declutter Your Wardrobe With 10 Simple Questions

 #4.
 Could another person get more use out of it?

-Sometimes it helps when you think outside of yourself.
+Sometimes, it helps to think outside of yourself.
 It’s less pressure than sitting and digging deep into how exactly you feel about each item of clothing you own, right?

-A great way to alleviate that pressure and make quicker decisions when you declutter your wardrobe is to simply ask yourself, “could another person get more use out of this than me?”
-Whether selling or donating it's a solid question to ask.
+A great way to alleviate that pressure and make quicker decisions when you declutter your wardrobe is to simply ask yourself, “Could another person get more use out of this than me?”
+Whether selling or donating, this is a solid question to ask.

 Of course, you don’t want to go overboard and start giving away clothes that you actually wear and love (that would be counterproductive).
 But if you feel like an outfit could make someone else’s life better and you aren’t wearing it- the decision becomes much easier.